 2. Books.
 I set a goal this year to read 75 books.
 Confession: I had to cram like crazy in December.
 Still, I made the goal.
 (Find me on Goodreads here.
-Read about some books I love here and here and here.)
+Read about some books I love here, here, and here.)

 4. Paul Thomas, M.D.
 Dr. Paul and I met for the first time in Salem in the middle of February.
 We both closed our offices for the day to testify in front of the Senate Committee on Health Care against a bill that would bar Oregon’s children from public and private school if they were missing just one vaccine.
 (Read my testimony here.)
-Paul has 11,000 children in his practice in Portland and his YouTube channel has over 67,000 subscribers.
-If there is one person in the world who is dedicating his time and energy to insuring the health and safety of America’s children, it is Dr. Paul.
+Paul has 13,000 children in his medical practice in Portland (serviced by several doctors and nurse practitioners) and his YouTube channel has over 1 million subscribers now (67,000 when this post was first written in 2015).
+If there’s one person in the world who is dedicating his time and energy to the health and safety of America’s children, it’s Dr. Paul Thomas.

 5. The Kindness of Strangers.
 I interviewed all sorts of people doing kind deeds for an article I wrote on alternative ways to give during the holidays.
 There was so much suffering in 2015.
-And there was also so much goodness.
+And there was also so much goodness and generosity.
 Here’s even more proof that you can rely on the kindness of strangers.

 6. Little Libraries.
 These have been popping up all over the United States and beyond.
 My daughter’s preschool has a little library that I keep stocked on Park Street just below the Boulevard in Ashland.
 Our town of only 20,000 boasts several other little libraries as well.
 For locals: there are two on Liberty Street and one on Clay Street, among others.
 Books are just so awesome (see #2).
 These libraries are a way to build community and share your love of reading with strangers (see #5).
 I love them.

 7. Bacteria.
 I’m grateful for all the beneficial bacteria that cohabitated with me in and on my body in 2015 and I’m looking forward to another year of symbiotic living.
 Bacteria are us.
-Listen to my first ever radio feature about the zoo in you.
+Listen to my first ever radio feature about the zoo inside your body.